Using QuickLook in SwiftUI

 A screenshot of using QuickLook in iOS

-If we then run the same app on macOS, tapping the button presents the image in a nice modal:
+If we run the same app on macOS, tapping the button presents the image in a nice modal:

 A screenshot of using QuickLook in iOS